sgorgutsa/Getting-and-Cleaning-Data-Week4-Project/CodeBook.md

 # Code Book
 Generated "tidydata.txt" contains the average of each variable for each activity and each subject from the Human Activity Recognition Using Smartphones Data Set

-To generate "tidydata.txt":

-1. Download data from the link below and unzip it into desired location
-2. Execute the R script.

 # Source Data
 The source data represents the data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: